-Based the requirement for the mine water dams to be designed, installed and maintained to capture and convey the 100 year, 72-hour ARI rainfall event, the preliminary design capacities for the mine water dams will range from approximately 19 ML to 116 ML.
-Based on the same design requirement, the preliminary design capacity for the runoff dam will be approximately 34 ML.
-Although the mine water dam capacities may vary from those listed above based on final design, they will however be sized in accordance with the design criteria outlined above (i.e. 100 year, 72-hour ARI rainfall event).
+Based on the requirement for the mine water dams to be designed, installed and maintained to capture and convey the 100 year, 72-hour ARI rainfall event, the preliminary design capacities for MWD1 and MWD2 will be 113 ML and 19 ML respectively.
+Based on the same design requirement, the total preliminary design capacities for the PPRD1 and PPRD2 will be approximately 48 ML and 61 ML, respectively.
+Notwithstanding the above, the mine water dams and processing plant runoff dams capacities may vary from those listed above based on final design, they will however be sized in accordance with the design criteria outlined above (i.e. 100 year, 72-hour ARI rainfall event).